GerritForge/github/README.md

   commercial license, please contact [GerritForge Sales](https://gerritforge.com/contact).

-Why using GitHub and Gerrit together ?
+Why use GitHub and Gerrit together ?
 --------------------------------------

 Many people see Gerrit and GitHub as opposites: the pull-request